Why Does School Attendance Matter for Kids?

 When your child is regular at school, their social skills improve.
 They will take part in several social programs that will give them opportunities to understand their subjects and the world around them.
 By socializing with teachers and other students, they will learn cues, etiquette, and more.

 When your child attends school regularly, they get a message that education is a priority not just for your family but for them as well.
-They get to understand that attendance is a crucial part of educational and professional success.
+They get to understand that attendance for school is a crucial part of educational and professional success.
 They also become responsible citizens.

 How Can Parents Contribute to Regulars School Attendance?